MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ## <a name="getselectedcolumn"></a>  CListCtrl::GetSelectedColumn

-Retrieves the index of the currently-selected column in the list control.
+Retrieves the index of the currently selected column in the list control.

 ```
 UINT GetSelectedColumn() const;